Our Governing Body

 For more information on the role of a governor please click HERE.

 Meetings generally take place on a Wednesday at 6.30pm and are agreed at the beginning of an academic year for the whole year.
-For the latest Governors Newsletter giving a flavour of their recent activities please click below:

 Members of Fourfields Governing Body